JMPorcher/shared-pantry/README.md

 [] Move AppBar from pantry to overall scaffold
 --> Really necessary?

+[] Registration on first opening the app.
+Can be skipped.
+[] Registration can be done through FloatingActionButton at any time.

 [] Firebase basic structure (I'm scared man)
 [] Firebase groups